lpgcode/lpgcode/README.md

  landongrammer@protonmail.com

-Or check out my online portfolio & blog for a link to my discord
+Or check out my online portfolio & blog for a link to my discord or other contact information

 https://land.on.fleek.co/